 photo: via Big City Moms Facebook page

 Big City Moms

 Big City Moms was founded by city moms for city moms, and its biggest event is one no expectant mother or growing family should miss.
-Biggest Baby Shower Ever, held in NYC and also DC, is a jam-packed event that promises and delivers the best baby shower ever.
+Biggest Baby Shower Ever, held in NYC (and many other cities, including Atlanta, Chicago, Los Angeles, Miami, and San Francisco) is a jam-packed event that promises and delivers and event filled with gear, info, demonstrations, and more.
 (Mocktails for all!)
 Expect to be pampered, receive goodies galore and gain some helpful information about the whole having-and-raising-a-baby thing.
 Plus, over 100 vendors attend hoping to seduce expecting parents with some of the newest and best baby and parenting products on the market.

 Beyond this epic event, other Big City Moms upcoming events include UES New Moms Support Group weekly get together, Infant and Toddler Safety and CPR Class, Nanny Safety Class, and an Expectant Moms Dinner.
 The website includes a blog that offers tips for parents and those expecting, the hottest trends in the industry, as well as chances to win amazing baby products and more.
 The company was formed over 12 years ago and while they have accrued over 300,000 members throughout the years, they also acquired some hefty celebrity fans such as Jessica Alba, Christopher Gavigan, Susan Lucci and Kimberly and James Van Der Beek, to name a few.